bsvdoom/ArduinoBIOSProgrammer/README.md

 **Don't connect any pin of the chip to 5V instead of 3.3V, this will probably kill the chip.**
+**Use a level shifter to drop arduino's logic 5V to the 3.3V on the WINBOND chip on pins 1,2,5,6.**

 ## Commands